 9 Tips to Promote Ladder Safety

 Ladders are one of the most common pieces of equipment found in any workplace setting.
 Yet, many do not realize the risks using a ladder may impose.
 It is important to remember that they are a safety hazard and should be used with extreme caution.
 Ladder accidents are common causes of employee injury and workers' compensation claims, especially from slips and falls!
-Share these 9 Tips to Promote Ladder Safety with your employees to promote safety-conscious ladder use in the workplace and prevent a possible employee injury. (and a workers' compensation claim!)
+Share these 9 Tips to Promote Ladder Safety with your employees to promote safety-conscious ladder use in the workplace and prevent a possible employee injury (and a workers' compensation claim!).

 9 Tips to Promote Ladder Safety